Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: A generic parallel resampling algorithm

 \section{A generic parallel resampling algorithm}

-In this section we describe a parallel algorithm for a probability space possessing an appropriate resampling oracle.
-Throughout, the parameter $n$ represents the description size of a configuration, such that a state $u$ is encoded in $\poly(n)$ bits.
+We are now ready to describe our parallel algorithm for an amenable resampling-space.
+We recall that throughout, the parameter $n$ represents the description size of a configuration, such that a state $u$ is encoded in $\poly(n)$ bits.
 Correspondingly, our goal for an RNC algorithm is to achieve $\text{polylog}(n)$ runtime, $\poly(n)$ processors, and success probability $1 - n^{-\Omega(1)}$.